bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Windy and Mostly Clear
+- Breezy and Mostly Clear
-- 40% humidity
+- 43% humidity
 - 20 mph wind
-- 25% cloud cover
+- 34% cloud cover
 - 44 AQI 🟩
 - 0.03 inches of rain expected in the next 48 hours